Best Apps for Learning Mandarin Chinese

 Price: Depends on the tutor, but usually ranges from $4 to $30 per hour

-For Chinese alone, there are more than 1000 tutors, mostly from Mainland China and Taiwan.
+This app is a massive platform with thousands of tutors in tons of languages.
+For Chinese alone, there are more than 900 tutors, mostly from China and Taiwan.

-With iTalki, you can book sessions with any tutor of your choice.
-Sessions are usually done through video call on the built-in iTalki Classroom, Skype, WeChat or other platforms.
+With italki, you can book sessions with any tutor of your choice.
+Sessions are usually done through video call, either on the italki classroom, Skype, WeChat or another platform.

-And with that, pick your favorite Chinese learning app and turn your painful waiting times into learning opportunities!
+And with that, it’s time to pick your favorite Chinese learning apps and get started.
+Soon, your downtime will be full of learning opportunities.

 Enter your e-mail address to get your free PDF!